|Moreton Bay Fig Tree highlights the entrance to Clontarf Reserve. Click here for details on this type of tree.|

 - Community Facilities Co-ordinator will email confirmation of your booking.

 - Fees must be paid within two weeks of request of booking.

-Bookings are required for group event and fees are applicable
+Bookings are required for group events, and fees are applicable.

 For information (including fees) about booking Council venues for a wedding ceremony function, please see the page:

 - Kiosk, enclosed swimming baths, sailing, boat access ramp.